Blurry or outdated imagery

 If the Streaming Indicator is at 100%, and the image still appears blurry, it's likely that we don't currently provide high-resolution data for this location.
 We're also aware that the imagery for some areas may contain clouds or discoloration, and this imagery might appear blurry even at high resolution.

 If the Streaming Indicator appears to be incomplete, wait a few minutes for the image to continue loading.
 If the streaming indicator remains incomplete after several minutes, it's likely there's an issue with your internet connection, firewall settings, or graphics card drivers.
-Visit our Connection Issues Troubleshooter or our help center articles on crashing and graphics issues for assistance.
+Visit our help center articles on crashing and graphics issues for assistance.